ahs502/kfs-server/README.md

 # ksf-server

+### `README.md` is under construction ...

-A simple server-side key-value storage (one file per value) which can be synchronized with multiple clients using kfs-client module.
+A simple server-side key-value storage upon key-file-storage module which can be synchronized with multiple clients using kfs-client module.